Skip to main content

 Before transferring:

-1. Explain why: "I'd like to connect you with a specialist who can better help with this"
+1. Explain why: "I'd like to connect you with a specialist who can help with this"

-2. Ask permission: "May I transfer you to them now?"
+2. Ask permission: "May I transfer you now?"

-3. If they agree, trigger the transfer action
+3. If they agree, trigger the transfer tool

 Variables and Conditional Content

-Use Jinja templating to personalize instructions with dynamic values from contacts and context.
+Use Jinja templating to personalize your prompt with dynamic values from contacts and context.

 {% if contact.email %}